PhrSite/Ng911Lib/README.md

 This class library may be used to build many of the NG9-1-1 functional elements described in this standard.

+# Documentation
+The documentation pages project for this project is located at [https://phrsite.github.io/Ng911Lib](https://phrsite.github.io/Ng911Lib).
+The documentation web site includes class documentation and articles that explain usage of the classes in this library.

 # External Dependancies
 This project has no external dependencies.

-# Documentation
-The documentation pages project for this project is called [Ng911LibDocumentation](https://phrsite.github.io/Ng911LibDocumentation).
-The documentation web site includes class documentation and articles that explain usage of the classes in this library.

 # Installation
 This class library is available on NuGet.